katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=zackkatz%40gmail%2ecom&item_name=Bigcommerce%20for%20WordPress&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: ecommerce, interspire, bigcommerce, big commerce, e-commerce, woocommerce, shop, cart, paypal, authorize, authorize.net, stock control, ecommerce, zencart, volition, shopsite, oscommerce, zen cart, prestashop, merchant
 Requires at least: 3.2
-Tested up to: 3.6
+Tested up to: 3.6.1
-Stable tag: 1.7
+Stable tag: 1.7.1
 License: GPLv2

 Integrate Bigcommerce hosted eCommerce shopping cart product images and links into WordPress.

 == Description ==

+> <a href="http://wordpress.org/support/view/plugin-reviews/interspire-bigcommerce?rate=5#postform">__Please rate this plugin!__</a>

 You want to spend your time writing the best content, not hunting for the link or image for the product you're blogging about.
-This Plugin is powerful and simple to set up.
+This plugin is powerful and simple to set up.
 It's a must have if you use WordPress and Bigcommerce.

 <h3>Easily find and link to your Bigcommerce products from within WordPress</h3>

-This Plugin adds a button to the post/page editor that makes it easy to link to your products.
+This plugin adds a button to the post/page editor that makes it easy to link to your products.

 *	Set custom link text.
 *	Choose to open the link in the same window or a new window.